Anxiety Network

 Or perhaps specific phobias, such as fear of snakes, claustrophobia, or emetophobia?

-Or maybe they're also including social phobia (social anxiety disorder).....a completely separate anxiety problem that is the THIRD largest mental health care problem in the world.
+Or maybe they're also including social phobia (social anxiety disorder)... a completely separate anxiety problem that is the THIRD largest mental health care problem in the world.

-That is precisely the problem....when someone says they treat "the phobias", who knows what they mean?
-Even worse, do THEY know what they mean?
+That is precisely the problem... when someone says they treat "the phobias", who knows what they mean?

 Each and every one of the anxiety problems mentioned above should be spelled out specifically.
 We have clearly defined words and explanations for each of these "phobias".